Nica Borradaile

 Research Interests and Goals:

-Obesity and metabolic syndrome are epidemic in most countries throughout the world, resulting in widespread complications which place significant burdens on our health care systems.
-Increased blood lipids are characteristic of these metabolic diseases and can lead to excessive lipid accumulation in tissues other than adipose.
-Through a process termed lipotoxicity, this "ectopic" lipid leads to cell and tissue dysfunction in the liver, heart, blood vessels, skeletal muscle, and pancreas.
+Obesity and metabolic syndrome are epidemic in most countries throughout the world, resulting in chronic health complications which place significant burdens on health care systems.
+Increased blood lipids are characteristic of these metabolic diseases and can lead to excess lipid accumulation in tissues other than adipose.
+This excess lipid leads to changes in cellular metabolism, and to cellular stress responses, in the liver, heart, blood vessels, skeletal muscle, and pancreas.

-The two most common complications of obesity and metabolic syndrome are nonalcoholic fatty liver disease (NAFLD) and vascular disease.
-Research in my lab focuses on understanding the biochemical and molecular pathways involved in liver and vascular responses to excess lipid.
-We use human hepatocytes, hepatic stellate cells, monocytes and macrophages, and aortic and microvascular endothelial cells grown in monolayer and 3D cultures to study the direct effects of fatty acid exposure on cellular stress responses.
-We also use these cell culture systems to screen natural compounds for their ability to mitigate lipotoxicity.
-To study disease processes and potential natural product treatments, we use western style diet-induced mouse models of obesity, NAFLD, and vascular disease.
+The two most common complications of obesity and metabolic syndrome are metabolic dysfunction-associated steatotic liver disease (MASLD) and cardiovascular disease.
+Research in my lab focuses on understanding the biochemical and molecular pathways involved in liver and cardiovascular metabolic responses to excess lipid.
+We use human hepatocytes, hepatic stellate cells, monocytes and macrophages, vascular endothelial cells, and cardiomyocytes to study the direct effects of fatty acid exposure on cellular metabolism and stress responses.
+We also use these cell culture systems to study naturally derived compounds for their ability to mitigate the damaging effects of excess lipid.
+To study disease processes and potential natural product treatments, we use western style diet-induced mouse models of obesity, MASLD, and cardiovascular disease

 Undergraduate teaching: